cogeotiff/rio-tiler/README.md

 `rio-tiler` was initialy designed to create [slippy map tiles](https://en.wikipedia.org/wiki/Tiled_web_map) from large raster data sources and render these tiles dynamically on a web map.
-With `rio-tiler` v2.0 we added many more helper methods to read data and metadata from any raster source supported by Rasterio/GDAL wherever they may be, including local files and via HTTP, AWS S3, Google Cloud Storage, etc.
+With `rio-tiler` v2.0 we added many more helper methods to read data and metadata from any raster source supported by Rasterio/GDAL.
+This includes local files and via HTTP, AWS S3, Google Cloud Storage, etc.

 At the low level, `rio-tiler` is *just* a wrapper around [rasterio.vrt.WarpedVRT](https://github.com/mapbox/rasterio/blob/5b76d05fb374e64602166d6cd880c38424fad39b/rasterio/vrt.py#L15) class which can be usefull for doing reprojection and/or property overwriding (e.g nodata value).